For more information about studying Geology at York College, take a look at our Frequently Asked Questions document.

 What will I study?

 Local field trips will allow you to extend your class-based learning.
-The course is taught in a purpose-built geology laboratory with access to specimens that are used in lessons and an extensive range of practical equipment.
+The course is taught in a purpose-built Geology laboratory with access to a large number of specimens that are used in lessons.
+The laboratory also houses an extensive range of practical equipment.